 Brian Greenberg, founder of Intense Intestines and Chronically Better You

-Who he is: Brian Greenberg is the founder of Intense Intestines and Chronically Better You.
-He’s also a writer and social ambassador for HealthCentral.
+Who he is: Brian Greenberg is a writer and social ambassador for HealthCentral.
 Brian has been an IBD advocate for seven years.

 Why he became an advocate: Brian was diagnosed with Crohn’s disease in 1993 when he was only 11 years old.
 After major flares and multiple surgeries, he knew he had a story that could help others.